The City of Kent's Bike Master Plan guides the development of a safe and connected bicycle network including:

 Get Involved!
 Community Survey

-For any additional comments, questions or suggestions regarding Active Transportation in the City of Kent:
+For any comments, questions or suggestions regarding Active Transportation in the City of Kent:

 Contact us: (330) 678-8106